Jon Lovitz: 2009–present: Stand-up

 In 2009, The Jon Lovitz Comedy Club location on Universal CityWalk in Universal Studios Hollywood opened.
 A comic short film starring Ken Davitian and featuring Lovitz was filmed there, directed by Brent Roske and written by Aaron Davitian.
 The Jon Lovitz Comedy Club in Universal Studios Hollywood was home to the first MMA Roasted standup comedy show in 2009.
 On May 29, 2011, the name was changed to the Jon Lovitz Comedy Club & Podcast Theatre.
 A premiere event called Podammit was held, in which Kevin Smith hosted a variety of six podcasts, including Plus One 3D with his wife, Jennifer Schwalbach; Hollywood Babble-On with Ralph Garman; and Jay & Silent Bob Get Old with Jason Mewes; as well as The ABCs of SNL with Lovitz himself, a six-episode This Is Your Life-style biographical interview about Lovitz's life and career.
 The Club periodically hosted other podcasts such as Rob Paulsen's Talkin' Toons (which subsequently left in October 2013).
 The Jon Lovitz Comedy Club & Podcast Theater closed on November 5, 2014.

 In 2020, Lovitz starred in commercials for Playology, a brand of toys for aging dogs.
 They featured him with disparaging puppies, asking for senior dogs to get their due.
 That same year he portrayed lawyer Alan Dershowitz on season 45 of Saturday Night Live with Adam Driver as the host playing Jeffrey Epstein.
-In 2023 he portrayed U.S. Congressman George Santos on The Tonight Show with Jimmy Fallon.
+Also that year, he was hired by Ninjio to voice characters in their animated employee training videos on cybersecurity.
+In 2023, he portrayed U.S. Congressman George Santos on The Tonight Show with Jimmy Fallon.

-Comedic influences

-In a 2011 interview, Lovitz described his comedic influences, "When I was 13, I saw Woody Allen's movie Take The Money and Run, and I wanted to be a comedian.
-Then when I was 16, I saw the movie Lenny, about Lenny Bruce, starring Dustin Hoffman.
-I thought the movie was so great, and I'd never heard of Lenny, so I went to the record store because I wanted to hear the real guy.
-Then I saw that Woody Allen had a record.
-I didn't know he had been a standup.
-So, I bought Woody Allen: The Nightclub Years, '64-'68.
-I learned their routines and performed them at my college dorm.
-That was at U.C.
-Irvine.
-I was a drama major there.
-In imitating their routines, I learned a lot about writing.
-You learn how to write a joke.
-I was influenced by them a lot, the way I say something, the timing or whatever.
-Or Jack Benny, sometimes I'll go, 'Well....'"